tobianointing/sociobots/README.md

 ## Acknowledgments

-This project was a mini task assigned to me by my boss, Michael, to test my skills on a larger project in the same field.
-It was made possible thanks to the services provided by OpenAI, Telegram, CoinAPI, and Twilio.
+This project was a mini task.
+It was made possible thanks to the free services provided by OpenAI, Telegram, CoinAPI, and Twilio.